 - Africa is a water scarce place.
 Use fresh water sparingly and make it a habit to switch off taps (faucets) the minute you are finished.
 Don’t let the water run when you are brushing your teeth, shaving your legs etc – this is wasteful.

-2. How to cope with that time of the month
+How to deal with 'that time of the month' in the bush

 Thousands of African women have their periods every day and cope perfectly well without fancy sanitary products or bathrooms.
 We suggest the following: